The China drought and its implications

 A related problem is the increase in dry weather in China.
 2007 saw 300,000 people in Northwestern China without drinking water because of climate change-driven unseasonably warm

+and China drought.
 The next year brought the worst drought in more than a decade to the Yangtze area that caused the river to drop to such a level that dozens of river transports were stranded.

 Although certainly aggravated by the reduction of water flowing down the river due to the build-up of the Three Gorges Dam reservoir, the lack of rain and other climate change-driven conditions were undoubtedly serious.
 2009 continued after a drought affected eight provinces, destroying crops and leaving 4 million people without access to water.

 Over the last 50 years, dams and irrigation projects have all but halted the course of the Yellow River, which contributes to much of China's agricultural productivity.
 The entire river valley is now threatening to simply dry up because of China drought.
 In 1997, the Yellow River's lower reaches were blocked for 230 days of the year of the Yellow River.
 All of these problems developed between the late 1980s and late 1990s, and there has been little improvement since.

 regularly produces plans to contain or cut China's various environmental problems, including drought.
 There is a great deal of cynicism regarding these plans, which is not surprising given the history of corruption in China, and the often indifferent implementation of environmental protection schemes.
 However, that the government takes at least the desertification threat seriously is demonstrated by the Great Wall of Green.
 When completed, it will have become the largest environmental protection plan in history.

 Congratulations, China.
 Keep up the good work.